Narla Venkateswara Rao

-Narla Venkateshwara Rao, commonly known as V. R. Narla, was a Telugu writer, journalist, and politician from Andhra Pradesh, India.
-He served two terms as a Member of the Rajya Sabha from 3 April 1958 to 2 April 1970.
-Rao authored a satakam in Telugu along with numerous other literary works.
+Narla Venkateshwara Rao (1 December 1908 – 13 March 1985), commonly known as V. R. Narla, was a Telugu writer, journalist, and politician from Andhra Pradesh, India.
+From 3 April 1958 to 2 April 1970, he served two terms as a member of the Rajya Sabha.

+Rao authored a satakam in Telugu, along with numerous other literary works.

 Early life and career

-Rao was born in Sagar, Madhya Pradesh, on December 1, 1908.
-He had a sister known as Laxmi Bai had two brothers, Narla Gowri Shankar Rao and Narla Tata Rao.[citation needed]He moved to Hyderabad in the late 1960s, and the city eventually became the primary publishing center for the Andhra Jyothi daily newspaper.
+Rao was born in Sagar, Madhya Pradesh, on 1 December 1908.

 Career

 Journalism

-Rao began his journalism career as the editor of Andhra Prabha, under the Indian Express Group.
-He wrote a notable series on Suryadevara Sanjiv Dev from Tummapudi village in Guntur district.
+Rao began his journalism career as the editor of Andhra Prabha, which was owned by the Indian Express Group.
+He wrote a series on Suryadevara Sanjiv Dev from the Tummapudi village in the Guntur district of India.

-He played a leading role in opposing Chief Minister Brahmananda Reddy’s attempt in 1969 to restrict press freedom by introducing a bill aimed at curbing the independence of Andhra Jyothi.
+In 1969, he played a leading role in opposing a bill introduced by Chief Minister Brahmananda Reddy which attempted to restrict freedom of the press by curbing the independence of Andhra Jyothy.

 Editorial work

-Rao was profoundly disturbed when the fundamental rights guaranteed by the Indian Constitution were suspended during The emergency of 1975-1977 imposed by Prime Minister Indira Gandhi.
-In protest, he proposed leaving the editorial column of Andhra Jyothi blank.
+Rao was profoundly disturbed when the fundamental rights guaranteed by the Indian Constitution were suspended by Prime Minister Indira Gandhi during the Emergency of 1975–1977.
+In protest, he proposed leaving the editorial column of Andhra Jyothy.
 However, the newspaper's management overruled his proposal, citing concerns about potential government retaliation and the risk of the newspaper's closure.
 He later relocated to the United States to spend time with his seven children and their families.
-After the Emergency ended, he returned to India and resigned from his position as editor of Andhra Jyothi.
-Earlier, in the late 1940s, he had also attempted to resign from Andhra Prabha in solidarity with journalists protesting Ramnath Goenka decision to disperse the newspaper’s staff to evade government pay regulations.
-Goenka, however, persuaded him to stay.
-Rao criticized the Indian National Congress and their approach to politics.
-His experiences in the Rajya Sabha exposed him to widespread political corruption, which further deepened his cynicism toward public life.
+After the Emergency ended, he returned to India and resigned from his position as editor of Andhra Jyothy.

+Earlier, in the late 1940s, he had attempted to resign from Andhra Prabha in solidarity with journalists protesting Ramnath Goenka's decision to disperse the newspaper’s staff to evade government pay regulations.
+However, Goenka persuaded him to stay.
+Rao criticized the Indian National Congress and its approach to politics.

 Public speaking

-Narla authored a Telugu play, Seetha Josyam (the prophecy of Seetha), published by the Sahitya Academy.
-The play garnered considerable attention in religious and literary circles.
-However, Narla strongly opposed the criticism of the play by the official journal of the Sahitya Academy, contending that as the mouthpiece of the publishers, the journal should not engage in criticism of literary works.
-This stance also underpinned his decision to decline the Sahitya Academic Award, a move which created a significant impact within literary communities.
-Narla's monographs on Vemana, Veerasalingam, and Gurajada Appa Rao were translated into several Indian languages.
+Narla authored a Telugu play, Seetha Josyam (the prophecy of Seetha), published by the Sahitya Akademi.
+The play garnered considerable attention in religious as well as literary circles.
+However, Narla strongly opposed the criticism of the play by the official journal of the Sahitya Akademi, contending that, as the mouthpiece of the publishers, the journal should not engage in criticism of literary works.
+This stance also underpinned his decision to decline the Sahitya Akademi Award, a move which created a significant impact within academic communities.
+Narla's monographs on Vemana, V. Veerasalingam, and Gurajada Apparao were translated into several Indian languages.